Photo: The Daily Colonist

 Although it was a disappointing year, the highlight was the emergence of rookie Gary Lupul.
 The speedy center was a fan favourite and named Most Valuable Player with a team-leading 101 points.
 Greg Anderson was second in scoring with 98 points and topped the Cougars with 46 goals.
 Leroy Heck was the top defenceman with 42 points and led the team with 242 penalty minutes.

 Two Cougars were selected at the 1977 NHL entry draft - Murray Bannerman, in the fourth round by the Vancouver Canucks and in the tenth round Archie Henderson was picked by the Washington Capitals.

-On May 11, 1977, a group led by Vancouver businessman Lorne Williams was introduced as the new owners of the Victoria Cougars.
+On May 11, 1977, a group led by Lorne Williams was introduced as the new ownership group of the Victoria Cougars.
 Pat Ginnell was not at the press conference but the selling price was rumoured to be around $200,000.
 In his three and half years with the Cougars, controversy always surrounded Ginnell.
 Crowds increased at Memorial Arena, but so did the violence.
 He was successful in turning the Cougars into a competitive team that would not back down from anyone.
 In the two and half years before Ginnell arrived, the Cougars were one of the worst teams in the league and the franchise was likely close to moving out of Victoria.
 Within one year of Ginnell’s arrival, he was able to guide the Cougars to the best record in the WCHL.
 In the end, it was time for a change and Ginnell’s sale of the team led to the hiring of Jack Shupe and the start of the most successful period in franchise history.